NIPSCO MATS Compliance Case

 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 In 2013, NIPSCO received IURC approval to install new pollution control equipment at its power plants to reduce mercury and particulate matter emissions.
 The utility also received approval to recover the construction costs through electric rates, with rate adjustments being requested every six months.

 In filings, NIPSCO stated that it sought the plan to comply with the U.S. Environmental Protection Agency's (EPA's) Utility Mercury and Air Toxics Standard (MATS) rule.
 NIPSCO estimated the compliance plan's capital costs at approximately $59 million.

-To view the case file, please visit the IURC's electronic document system and enter docket number 44311.
+To view the case file, please visit the IURC's electronic document system and enter cause number 44311.